PhilipYip1988/python-tutorials/002_markdown/readme.md

 $$ f\left(x\right)=a_0+\sum_{n=1}^{\infty}\left(a_n\cos{\frac{n\pi x}{L}}+b_n\sin{\frac{n\pi x}{L}}\right) $$

 Note GitHub has more issues rendering Latex than JupyterLab or VSCode.
-The equation above displays as an inline and display equation on JupyterLab and VSCode.
-On GitHub the display equation is not rendered properly.
+The equation above does not render properly as an inline equation but renders as a display equation on GitHub.
+On JupyterLab and VSCode the display equation rendes properly.

 Use of Latex is outwith the scope of this tutorial.
-Microsoft Word has a what you see is what you get WYSIWYG equation editor.
+Microsoft Word has a what you see is what you get (WYSIWYG) equation editor.
 The equation should be created using Unicode.
 Then a blank equation should be created and LaTeX selected.
 The original equation typed with the Unicode setting can then be copied and pasted:

 ![img_005](./images/img_005.png)

-In Word if Latex is selected while the equation is being typed, the equation may not display as intended.
+In Microsoft Word, if Latex is selected while the equation is being typed, the equation may not display as intended.
 If an equation that is typed in Unicode is selected while the setting is changed from Unicode to Latex, the equation may change and not look as intended.

-There are some issues copying and pasting to Latex from Microsoft Word.
-For example ```y=sin(x)``` in the equation editor gives, the display equation:
+There are some additional issues copying and pasting to LaTeX from Microsoft Word.
+For example when ```y=sin(x)``` is input in Microsoft Words equation editor and copied as LaTeX, the following is pasted as a display equation:

 ```
 $$y=\sin\funcapply(x)$$
 ```

-The ```\funcapply``` is not recognised and the ```\sin``` should be converted to sin enclosed in ```\text{}``` to render correctly.
-The example should be changed to:
+The ```\funcapply``` is not recognised and the equation does not render.
+The ```\sin``` should be converted to ```\text{sin}``` to render correctly:

 ```
 $$y=\text{sin}(x)$$